brotkrueml/typo3-matomo-widgets/Documentation/Widgets/Index.rst

 Content names
 =============

-.. versionchanged:: 3.0
-   The numbers for the last 28 days are displayed.
-In older versions the numbers for the current month have been shown.

 The content name report is part of `content tracking`_.
 The widget displays the names, impressions and interaction rate of the content the visitors viewed and